Asifekhlaque/Learn_Javascript/README.md

     var a=10
     console.log(a)
   # const
-   const can not be redeclared.
+   Const can not be redeclared.

     const c=30
     console.log(c)